JakeKurtz/JakeKurtz.github.io/index.md

 # About

+Howdy I’m Jake,

-Howdy!
-I’m Jake, and I’m passionate about visual effects and computer graphics.
-I’ve got a Bachelor of Science in Computer Science from the University of Calgary, where I really got into the intersection of math, technology and art.
-My passion for creating stunning visuals and exploring new tech drives me every day.
+I graduated from the University of Calgary in 2022, acheving a Bachelor of Science in Computer Science, where I really got into the intersection of math, technology and art.

-I’m excited to help push the boundaries of visual storytelling and contribute my skills and enthusiasm to a dynamic team.
 My attention to detail and problem-solving skills make me a valuable asset as I continue to learn and grow.
+I’m excited to help push the boundaries of visual storytelling and contribute my aptitude and enthusiasm to a dynamic team.

 Feel free to explore my page and reach out if you’re interested in collaborating or learning more about my work!